-The Affordable Care Act (ACA) is a federal law that requires almost everyone in the United States to have medical coverage.
-Starting in tax year 2015, people who don't have at least a minimal level of coverage could have to pay a fine to the Internal Revenue Service (IRS).
+The Affordable Care Act (ACA) is a federal law that requires almost everyone in the United States to have medical coverage or pay a penalty.
+Starting in tax year 2015, people who did not have at least a minimal level of coverage may have had to pay a fine to the Internal Revenue Service (IRS).

 What is the 1095-A form?